design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/editor.md

 For example, let's say you do the following:

-1. In the Flowchart tab, you select a node in the flowchart and Ctrl-c.
+1. In the Flowchart pane, you select a node in the flowchart and Ctrl-c.
-1. You then switch over to the Editor tab, select a line of code and Ctrl-c.
+1. You then switch over to the Editor pane, select a line of code and Ctrl-c.
 1. Then you select some text in one of the input boxes, and Ctrl-c.

-You will now have three pieces of copied information, saved separately. when you paste using Ctrl-v, Mobius will always paste the correct type of information, depending on the tab that is selected and the focus of the mouse.
+You will now have three pieces of copied information, saved separately. when you paste using Ctrl-v, Mobius will always paste the correct type of information, depending on the pane that is selected and the focus of the mouse.

-* If the Flowchart tab is selected, then Ctrl-v will paste the copied node.
+* If the Flowchart pane is selected, then Ctrl-v will paste the copied node.
-* If a line of code is selected in the Editor tab, then Ctrl-v will paste the copied line of code.
+* If a line of code is selected in the Editor pane, then Ctrl-v will paste the copied line of code.
-* If the mouse focus is inside an input box in the Editor tab, then Ctrl-v will paste the text expression.
+* If the mouse focus is inside an input box in the Editor pane, then Ctrl-v will paste the text expression.

 The logic is similar for the undo keyboard shortcut.

-* If the Flowchart tab is selected, then Ctrl-z will undo the most recent operation performed on the flowchart.
+* If the Flowchart pane is selected, then Ctrl-z will undo the most recent operation performed on the flowchart.
-* If the Editor tab open (and the mouse focus is inside an input box) , then Ctrl-z will undo the most recent operation performed on the lines of code in the editor.
+* If the Editor pane open (and the mouse focus is inside an input box) , then Ctrl-z will undo the most recent operation performed on the lines of code in the editor.
-* If the mouse focus is inside an input box in the Editor tab, then Ctrl-z will undo the most recent text edit (in any of the input boxes).
+* If the mouse focus is inside an input box in the Editor pane, then Ctrl-z will undo the most recent text edit (in any of the input boxes).

 **Script Parameters**